-Once the location of a major grain milling industry for over 800 years, Dean Village is now perhaps best known for its beautiful architecture which features in so many iconic photos of Edinburgh.
+Once the location of an 800-year-old grain milling industry, Dean Village is now best known for its beautiful architecture which features in so many iconic photos of Edinburgh.

-Dean Village developed its numerous mills thanks to the Water of Leith which was used to power the milling stones that refined the wheat crops brought in from around the Lothians, and in its heyday there were eleven working mills in this one small area of Edinburgh along with buildings to house the hundreds of mill workers.
+Dean Village developed its numerous mills thanks to the Water of Leith which powered the milling stones that refined wheat crops brought in from around the Lothians.
+In its heyday, there were eleven working mills in this one small area of Edinburgh along with buildings to house the hundreds of mill workers.

 The mills went into a slow decline in the 19th-century until a program of regeneration began in the 1970s, and today Dean Village is one of the most sought-after residential areas in Edinburgh.

-Many locals come here to enjoy walking along the pathways that run alongside the river and the village has become popular as a hidden oasis away from Edinburgh’s crowds of tourists – although it’s actually only one mile from the city centre.
+Many locals go there to enjoy walking along the pathways that run alongside the river and the village has become popular as a hidden oasis away from Edinburgh’s crowds of tourists – although it’s actually only one mile from the city centre.

 Address: Leith, Edinburgh, EH6